 Do you want to feel the nature at its pristine best?
-Then, head over to Kerala Backwaters..!
+Then, head over to unique attraction of Kerala Backwaters..

 The Kerala backwaters consists of a chain of Brackish lagoons and lakes lying almost parallel to the western coast ( Arabian Sea) of Kerala state.
 We can see these type of lagoons and lakes all through Kerala.
 This interconnected network of canals, lakes and inlets is estimated to be about 900 kms of maze-like waterways!